grafana/scenes/docusaurus/docs/advanced-custom-datasource.md

 title: Custom data sources
 ---

 If you want to query a custom resource API, you can register a runtime data source.
-There are great benefits to this, because you can then leverage `SceneQueryRunner`.
+There are great benefits to this because you can then leverage `SceneQueryRunner`.

 `SceneQueryRunner` does a lot of complex work for you like: